Mimithamg/TINK-HER-HACK/README.md

 Modified the UI a bit more and improved its functionality Protyping successfully completed in Tkinter
 Added Design Protype redirection of our UI in readme

+# Third Commit
+Sorted out with the backend